ayanpan/ayanpan/README.md

 o :desktop_computer: I’ve 10+ years of experience in IT industry, out of which 6.5 years are in Boomi, 2 years are in Informatica PowerCenter and 2 years are in          Windows Server Administration.

-o :abacus: I also hold some level of professional proficiency in Kong, SQL, Azure, Salesforce, HubSpot, WooCommerce, Groovy, Javascript, Workato and Cloudsnap.
+o :abacus: I also hold some level of professional proficiency in Kong, SQL, Azure, Salesforce, HubSpot, WooCommerce, Groovy, Javascript, Workato, Celigo and Cloudsnap.

 o :mailbox: Connect with me on [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ayankumarpan/)